johnfedoruk/bangular/aio/content/guide/glossary.md

 Each interface has a single hook method whose name is the interface name prefixed with `ng`.
 For example, the `OnInit` interface has a hook method named `ngOnInit`.

-Angular calls these hook methods in the following order:
+Bangular calls these hook methods in the following order:

 * `ngOnChanges`: when an [input](guide/glossary#input)/[output](guide/glossary#output) binding value changes.
 * `ngOnInit`: after the first `ngOnChanges`.